Sales Call Recording: The Complete Guide (2026)

 One-party consent states (the majority): Only one participant needs to know the call is being recorded.
 Your rep's knowledge is sufficient.

-| State | Key Notes |
+| State | Penalties | Notes |

-| Massachusetts | All-party consent.
-Strictest in the US -- secret recording is a felony. |
+| Massachusetts | Felony -- up to 5 years imprisonment | Strictest in the US |

-| Nevada | One-party for phone, all-party for in-person (nuanced). |
+| Nevada | One-party for phone, all-party for in-person | Nuanced -- verify current interpretation |

 Critical rule: When calling across state lines, the stricter state's law applies.
 If your rep is in Texas (one-party) calling a prospect in California (all-party), you need the prospect's consent.